mpaluchowski/travel.paluchowski.com/content/malta-2025/tranquil-ta-qali/index.md

 {{< figure src="malta-2025/tranquil-ta-qali/ta-qali-national-park.webp" alt="Fountain at Ta' Qali National Park" title="Fountain at Ta' Qali National Park" >}}

 Then there was the former airstrip.
 A long, wide belt, still distinctly visible on the map.
 Part of is is covered by the said National Park.
 Then there's a parking lot, where the surface might be the original tarmac from the airstrip.
 Then an **Adventure Park** which is a fancy way of calling a really well-equipped playground for kids of all ages.
 Again, empty.
-Two families present in total where in Poland a place like this would've been packed on a sunny Saturday.
-Then, an even larger parking lot.
+Two families present in total, where in Poland a place like this would've been packed on a sunny Saturday.

+Further down, an even larger parking lot.
 Mostly empty of cars, but judging from the tracks, often used for car drifting stunts.

-And finally, the last, northernmost piece of the former airstrip is used by a Model Aircraft association.
+Finally, the last, northernmost piece of the former airstrip is used by a Model Aircraft association.
 It has a fresh layer of tarmac, proper airfield markings, even the number of the airstrip is there.
 That part, sadly, was fenced off, and closed shut.
 Probably open only during organized events.

 {{< figure src="malta-2025/tranquil-ta-qali/ta-qali-model-aircraft-airstrip.webp" alt="Former airstrip turned model aircraft flying area" title="Former airstrip turned model aircraft flying area" >}}